Updated 2016

 Step 3: Attach The Dual Flush Converter

 Then I wiggled a tight, black rubber band over the fill tube to keep the dual-flush piece in place and firmly pressed against the opening.
 There’s also a zip-tie at the back of the piece that I pulled tight to help keep things in place.
-I had accidentally cut the tie off at first, thinking it was part of the packaging, but thankfully the kit actually supplied a back up!
-They must have known people would jump the gun like I did.
-Lesson learned.
+I had accidentally cut the tie off at first, thinking it was part of the packaging, but thankfully the kit actually supplied a backup!

 Step 4: Install The Flush Tower